JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

 ## 2. Project Overview
 Pancreatic Ductal Adenocarcinoma (PDAC) progression is heavily influenced by **Perineural Invasion (PNI)**.
 This study utilizes the **GSE102238** dataset (100 samples) to map the molecular crosstalk between malignant cells and the peripheral nervous system.

+Pancreatic Ductal Adenocarcinoma (PDAC) is one of the most aggressive malignancies worldwide, characterized by late-stage diagnosis and high therapeutic resistance.
+A defining hallmark of its progression is **Perineural Invasion (PNI)**—a process where cancer cells infiltrate the neural network, driving debilitating pain and clinical recurrence.

+Rather than simple physical infiltration, PNI represents a complex molecular reprogramming of the tumor microenvironment (TME) [Chen et al. (2023); Sarantis et al. (2020); Sun et al. (2024)].
+This study utilizes the **GSE102238 dataset** [Yang et al. (2020)] to systematically map the bidirectional signaling loop between malignant cells and the peripheral nervous system, aiming to identify unique transcriptomic signatures that could serve as novel therapeutic targets.

 ## 3. Methodology & Workflow

 The analysis was conducted using **R (v4.5.2)**.
 The integrated pipeline combines data acquisition, rigorous preprocessing, and functional interpretation as follows: